 Contributing Risk Factors to Chronic Sinusitis

 A special subset of allergic rhinitis is Allergic Fungal Sinusitis (AFS).
 Though it shares many of the same traits as allergic rhinitis there are some distinct differences.
 One of the most significant is that most patients do not have a positive skin test to molds which are ubiquitous to the environment.
 However, like other allergens AFS causing inflammatory damage to the mucosal lining of the sinuses and causes secondary bacterial infections.
 In a recent article from the American Journal of Rhinology and Allergy it describes that symptoms of patient with AFS can range from mild to severe and depending on the severity of the disease will dictate the appropriate way to manage the disease.

-Another risk factor for CRS is immunological disorders which can be both inherent and acquired.
+Another risk factor for chronic sinusitis is immunological disorders which can be both inherent and acquired.
 One such inherent disorder is Common Variable Immunodeficiency which can present in childhood.
-However in many instances the full expression of the disease many not be recognized until the third or fourth decade of life.
-Unfortunately, CVID is not well-recognized and in many instance undiagnosed until later on in life.
-Lately our practice has identified several patients that developed immunodeficiencies after chemotherapy for treatment of an underlying malignancy.
+However, in many instances, the full expression of the disease may not be recognized until the third or fourth decade of life.
+Unfortunately, CVID is not well-recognized and in many instances undiagnosed until later on in life.
+Lately, our practice has identified several patients that developed immunodeficiencies after chemotherapy for treatment of an underlying malignancy.
 Treating CVID with gamma globulin therapy greatly reduces the incidence of sinus infections in those that have this underlying problem.

 Wrapping Up Chronic Sinusitis Causes and Diagnosis

 In conclusion, it takes experienced clinicians who understand how multiple disease processes can collectively cause CRS and identify the underlying risk factors in each individual patient.
 Thereby customizing a treatment plan that is based on the patient and not on some standardized protocol.